dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 chosen will be used in the Grid-Stat, Point-Stat, or MODE config file to tell that tool what variable to process.

-**Q. Pcp_Combine - How Do I Use “-sum”, “-add”, and “-subtract“ to Achieve Same Accumulation Interval?**
+**Q. Pcp_Combine - How do I use “-sum”, “-add”, and “-subtract“ to achieve same accumulation interval?**

 A.
 Here is an example of using pcp_combine to put GFS into 24- hour intervals